cnizzardini/cakephp-swagger-bake/README.md

 #### Using Your Own SwaggerUI

-You may use your own swagger install in lieu of the version that comes with SwaggerBake.
+You may use your own swagger or redoc install in lieu of the version that comes with SwaggerBake.
 Simply don't add a custom route as indicated in the installation steps.
 In this case just reference the generated swagger.json within your userland Swagger UI install.